jxmot/some-docker-thing/README.md

 * A second endpoint is provided for simulating sensor data used in testing the "rules".
 * Sensors are identified by their ID.
 This ID takes the form of a GUID string.
 Rules are associated with sendors via the same ID.
 * When a rule is triggered a notification is sent immediately.
 The service used for sending them is Twilio.
+* Rules can be create/overwritten via an API.
+* When a rule is sent via the API it and any pre-existing rules are saved to a file.
+Upon application start-up that file is read.

 **NOTE:** Regarding Twilio, you will need your own API key from them to run this application.